Radiation treatment methods in uveal melanoma

 AbstractBackground: The most frequent primary ocular malignancy in the western world is the uveal melanoma.
 While it mainly affects Caucasians, it is extremely uncommon among non-Caucasians.
 Continuous improvement in therapies for local treatment has allowed sparing of the eye, although this approach apparently does not improve survival.
 The present review aimed to explain different radiotherapy (RT) methods and compare the pros and cons of each method, along with the main complications that may be encountered in the treatment of uveal melanoma.

-Methods: Relevant papers published in English between January 2010 and January 2021 were retrieved, reviewed, and screened.
+Methods: Relevant papers published between September 2009 and January 2021 were retrieved, reviewed, and screened.
 Four databases, including PubMed, MEDLINE, Google Scholar, and GeneCards, were searched for this purpose.

 Results: Forty-one relevant articles were identified.
 Based on the selected papers, we highlighted the advantages and disadvantages of the different RT methods that have allowed sparing of the eye, even though they have not, as yet, improved survival.
 We listed a detailed comparison between therapies that allow an educated choice among the different available RT methods.